hashicorp/consul/website/source/docs/guides/consul-aws.html.md

 $ consul-aws -aws-namespace-id ns-hjrgt3bapp7phzff -to-consul -aws-service-prefix aws_
 ```

 At this point `consul-aws` will start importing services into Consul.
 A service in AWS named `redis` will end up becoming `aws_redis` in Consul.
-The individual services instances from AWS will be created in Consul as well.
+The individual service instances from AWS will be created in Consul as well.

-* Services in Consul that were imported from AWS CloudMap have the following properties:
+* Services in Consul that were imported from AWS Cloud Map have the following properties:
 * Tag: aws
-* Meta-Data: has aws as the source set, as well as the aws-id, the aws-namespace and every custom attribute the instance had in AWS CloudMap
+* Meta-Data: has aws as the source set, as well as the aws-id, the aws-namespace and every custom attribute the instance had in AWS Cloud Map
 * Node: the node name is consul-aws

 ## Syncing both directions